IS GOD CALLING YOU TO

 Implemented the camp mission through various programs, including large group activities and intentional small group activities, while also bringing a fun spirit and high energy to programs; took responsibility for an instructional skill area and inspired others to learn and grow through that activity.

 Reviewed parent concerns and goals for their child, greeted and oriented parents to the camp experience, and provided specific feedback on their child’s growth while at camp; communicated camper and program needs to co-workers and supervisors; provided customer service to a diverse group of stakeholders.

 Are You Ready To Answer God's Call?

-It is our prayer that God would put a calling on your heart to serve at Northern Frontier.
-Hopefully you have been able to get an idea of what being on our staff looks like.
+We pray that God would put a calling on your heart to serve at Northern Frontier.
+Hopefully, you have understood what being on our staff looks like.
 Are you interested in making an impact for Christ in the lives of young men?
 Can you make our mission your own and meet the expectations listed?
-If yes, then we encourage you to prayerfully apply using the Online Staff Application found at the bottom of this page.
+If yes, we encourage you to prayerfully apply using the Online Staff Application at the bottom of this page.

-First you will need to create an account through our online application.
-After we receive your completed application, we will contact your references, conduct a background check, and schedule an interview with you.
+First, you will need to create an account through our online application.
+After receiving your completed application, we will contact your references, conduct a background check, and schedule an interview.

 This application is your first impression.
-Help us get a good idea of the kind person you are by fully and professionally filling out the application.
+Help us understand the kind person you are by fully and professionally filling out the application.